Work in Canada

 In fact, there are over 20 jobs in Canada and multiple instances where a visa holder doesn’t require having a Canadian work permit.

-Other instances such as travelling to Canada for business for a short stay or studying in Canada also do not require a working visa.
+Other instances such as traveling to Canada for business for a short stay or studying in Canada also do not require a working visa.

 There are also various ways to move to Canada permanently which won't require having to apply for a temporary work permit, which may be a better option for you depending on your personal circumstances.